Anku5hk/Programmers_guide_to_Python/book.md

 print(MyParent1.other_method(child, 2)) # 4
 # calling by class name is always available, you can use it to avoid naming collisions
 ```
 * When it comes to Multiple Inheritance there is one more concept called *mixins*.
-You might spot them in some libraries code, they are named somewhat like <class_name>Mixin.
+You might spot them in some libraries code, they are named somewhat like "<class_name>Mixin".
 They are classes that act as base classes carrying some features (i.e functions) that other classes are supposed to used.
 They do usually don't have instance variables (might have class variables), they are base classes which do not inherit other class (other than *object*) and are not intended to be instantiated, only sub-classed.
 * *Mixins* are a cleaner way to define some functions that other classes can use right away without defining them individually.
 This concept is not recognized by Python, so they act as a normal class.
 ```Python
 ## Example: create a class with printing functionality and derive it by other classes